British Columbia Resources

 CADDAC has mapped coaching and other resource clinics around Canada to find local support near you.

-Mindshift uses CBT based tools to help reorient thinking and behavioural strategies.
-The anxiety app is free for users, with additional offerings such as group therapy offered at a fee.
+MindShift uses Cognitive Behavioural Therapy (CBT) based tools to help users reorient thinking and their behavioural strategies.
+This anxiety app is free for users, with additional offerings such as group therapy offered at a fee.

 CADDAC Support Groups, organized by region